kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 ## arrays //K
 ## the uses of . [] {} ; //L
 ## access modifiers (public, private, protected) //T
+Access modifiers determine control accessibility to classes, interfaces, fields, constructors and methods.
+1. The access modifier "public" is used to make a class member visible to the world.
+For example:
+ public class Dog {
+    public String name;

+     public void bark() {
+        System.out.print("Gow Gow!");
+    }
+}
+2. The access modifier "protected" is used to make a class member protected that can only be accessed within its own package.
+For Example:
+package animal;

+public class Dog {
+    protected void waveTail() {
+        System.out.print("Waving my tail...");
+    }
+}
+3. The access modifier "private" is only accessiable from within the enclosing class.
+No Nothing outside the class can access a private member.
+For Example:
+package animal;

+public class Dog {

+    private String breed;

+    public Dog() {
+        breed = "Bull";
+    }
+}

 ## exceptions //K
 ## generics //L
 ## abstract classes, abstract methods //T
+An abstract class is a class that is declared abstract—it may or may not include abstract methods.
+Abstract classes cannot be instantiated, but they can be subclassed.
+An abstract method is a method that is declared without an implementation (without braces, and followed by a semicolon), like this:
+For Example:
+1. Declaration using abstract keyword abstract class AbstractDemo{
+2. Concrete method: body and braces public void myMethod(){
+      //Statements here
+   }
+3. Abstract method: without body and braces abstract public void anotherMethod();
+}

 ## enums //K
 ## anonymous inner classes, lambdas //L
 ## important classes of the standard library //T
+The most important classes are Object, which is the root of the class hierarchy, and Class, instances of which represent classes at run time.